yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 RegisterCommand( amsipatch , "", "amsipatch", "in process AMSI patch", 0, "", '')
 ```

-We start by implementing a `Packer` class along with a few methods that will be used to properly pack the BOF for execution on the Windows System.
+We start by implementing a `Packer` class along with a few methods that will be used to properly pack information such as arguments that our *BOF* requires for proper execution.

 ```
 class Packer: